andreock/AdguardHomeAPI/README.md

 <h1>&nbsp;</h1>
 Adguard Home API is write in typescript and allows you to use Adguard Home API in JS project with simple function

-# The project are in beta stage and need to be finish(need documentation and some endpoints)

 ## Features